-To be completed by intern at end of fall, spring, and summer semesters and discussed with s during intern evaluation meeting upervisor Intern: Supervisor: Dates of Evaluation: to Scoring Criteria: 1 Significant Development NeededSignificant improvement is needed to meet expectation ns 2 Development Needed Improvement is needed to meet expectations 3 Meets Expectations 4 Exceeds ExpectationsAbove average experience 5 Significantly Exceeds ExpectationsExceptional experience N/ANot Applicable/Not Observed/Cannot Say NOTE: Any score below a 3 on any item will result in corrective action as deemed appropri Training Committee in order to improve the intern's supervisory experience. ate by the General Characteristics of Supervisor 1.
+To be completed by intern at end of fall, spring, and summer semesters and discussed with suduring intern evaluation meeting Intern: Supervisor: ıpervisor Dates of Evaluation: to Scoring Criteria: 1 Significant Development NeededSignificant improvement is needed to meet expectation 1S 2 Development Needed Improvement is needed to meet expectations 3 Meets Expectations 4 Exceeds ExpectationsAbove average experience 5 Significantly Exceeds ExpectationsExceptional experience N/ANot Applicable/Not Observed/Cannot Say NOTE: Any score below a 3 on any item will result in corrective action as deemed appropria Training Committee in order to improve the intern's supervisory experience. ate by the General Characteristics of Supervisor 1.
 Is accessible for discussion, questions, etc. 2.
 Allotted sufficient time for supervision and scheduled supervision meetings appropriately.
 3. Kept sufficiently informed of case(s).
 4. Was interested in and committed to supervision.
 5. Set clear objectives and responsibilities throughout supervised experience.
 6. Was up-to-date in understanding of clinical populations and issues.
 7. Presented a positive role model.
 8. Assisted the supervisee in developing appropriate training goals.
 9. Maintained appropriate interpersonal boundaries with patients and supervisees.
 10. Provided constructive and timely feedback on supervisee's performance.
 11. Encouraged appropriate degree of independence.
 12. Demonstrated concern for and interest in supervisee's progress, problems, and ideas.
 13. Communicated effectively with supervisee.
 14. Interacted respectfully with supervisee.
 15. Maintained clear and reasonable expectations for supervisee.

 16. Provided a level of case-based supervision appropriate to supervisee's training needs.
-Comments: - 1 Development of Clinical Skills 17.
+Comments: Development of Clinical Skills 17.
 Assisted in coherent conceptualization of clinical work.
 18. Assisted in translation of conceptualization into techniques and procedures.
 19. Was effective in providing training in psychological intervention.
 20. Was effective in providing training in assessment and diagnosis.
 21. Was effective in providing training in systems collaboration and consultation.
 22. Was effective in helping to develop short-term and long-range goals for patients.
 23. Promoted clinical practices in accordance with ethical and legal standards.
-Comments: Summary Summary Overall rating of supervision with this supervisor (Average of all items) • Overall rating of supervision with this supervisor (Average of all items) Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Overall rating of supervision with this supervisor (Average of all items) Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Any other suggestions/feedback for your supervisor?
-Overall rating of supervision with this supervisor (Average of all items) Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Date
+Comments: Summary Overall rating of supervision with this supervisor (Average of all items) Т Describe how the supervisor contributed to your learning: Describe how supervision or the training experience could be enhanced: Any other suggestions/feedback for your supervisor?
+Any other suggestions/reedback for your supervisor: Supervisor's Signature Date Intern's Signature Doto IIICH S SIGHALUIC Date

-Wake Forest University Psychology Internship Program Site/Program Evaluation
+Wake Forest University Psychology Internship Program

+Site/Program Evaluation